 If they’re stuck indoors due to bad weather, there are still many fun activities to opt for that don’t require screens.
 Want some ideas?
 How about making a sensory bin, playdough, or slime?
 With older kids, use your digital detox time to play board games, bake something or make dinner together.

 Go unplugged for an hour every day and spend some quality time playing with them.
 This will work wonders with your younger kids because they love to play with their parents.
 Get down on the floor and play with their toys.

 Discover their interests and teach them to play independently.
-For your older kids, you can start a parent-child book club or make them break a sweat with different fitness challenges.
+You can start a parent-child book club or make them break a sweat with different fitness challenges for your older kids.
 How about you start small with a ‘book a week challenge’ or ’10 pushup challenge’ and take it from there?

 But once they see you’re not flinching after the constant whining, they’ll start getting used to handing the device over without making a fuss.
-Sure, it will take time and patience but once they get into the routine, they’ll start managing their own screen time.
+Sure, it will take time and patience, but they’ll start managing their own screen time once they get into the routine.

 There are few more things you can do to curb their screen time.

 - Incorporate non-negotiable physical activity after screen time.